WINTER VACCINATION PROGRAMME

 Influenza – flu – is a highly infectious and potentially serious illness caused by influenza viruses.
 Each year the make-up of the seasonal flu vaccine is designed to protect against the influenza viruses that the World Health Organization decide are most likely to be circulating in the coming winter.
 The flu vaccinations are usually available from the middle of September until the end of March, but the surgery has a limited supply and tries to carry out all the flu vaccinations by the end of December.

 During the winter months the surgery operates a certain amount of walk in clinics where the patients that are eligible for the vaccine can attend.
-The dates for this year are listed below.
+The dates for this years clinics are below.

 Who is entitled to the flu vaccine?